History of Burnley F.C.: Progressive and golden era (1946–1976)

 They endured a tense 1959–60 season in which Tottenham Hotspur and Wolverhampton Wanderers were the other contenders for the league title.
 Burnley won their second First Division championship on the final day with a 2–1 victory at Manchester City with goals from Brian Pilkington and Trevor Meredith.
 Although Burnley had been in contention all season, they had not led the table until the last match was played.
 (Note: Burnley topped the league table between 25 and 26 August 1959 after their second game but fell down to third place after the other teams completed their second fixtures.)
 The Daily Mirror concluded that "Burnley, the team of quiet men—five of them are part-timers and the whole outfit cost less than £15,000—snatched the First Division Championship from the teeth of the famous Wolves".
 With 80,000 inhabitants, the town of Burnley became one of the smallest to have an English first-tier champion.
 (Note: Burnley's population had fallen by around 20 per cent since the club last won the First Division in 1921.)
 During the off-season, the club travelled to the United States to represent England in the International Soccer League, the first modern international American soccer tournament.
 Burnley defeated Bayern Munich (West Germany), Glenavon (Northern Ireland) and Nice (France) but finished runners-up in the group stage behind Scottish side Kilmarnock.

 As a result of their title win, Burnley competed for the first time in a European competition in the 1960–61 European Cup.
 They defeated former finalists Stade de Reims in the first round but were eliminated by Hamburger SV in the quarter-finals.
-Burnley could not retain the league title, finishing in fourth place, and were eliminated in the semi-finals of both the FA Cup and the League Cup, although they had shared the FA Charity Shield with Wolverhampton Wanderers at the start of the campaign.
+Burnley could not retain the league title, finishing in fourth place, and were eliminated in the semi-finals of both the FA Cup and the newly-created League Cup, although they had shared the FA Charity Shield with Wolverhampton Wanderers at the start of the campaign.
 (Note: Until 1993, in the event of a draw, the FA Charity Shield would be shared between the two competing teams, with each side having possession of the trophy for six months.
 Burnley and Wolverhampton Wanderers drew 2–2.)
 Burnley finished the 1961–62 First Division as runners-up to newly promoted Ipswich Town after they won only one of the last ten matches, and had a run to the 1962 FA Cup final, losing against Spurs.
 Jimmy Robson scored the 100th FA Cup final goal at Wembley but it was the only reply to Spurs' three goals.
 Adamson was named 1962 FWA Footballer of the Year, however, with McIlroy as runner-up.